 - Air abrasion is not necessarily free of pain.
 The air and abrasive particles can cause sensitivity.

-- Air abrasion is not recommended for deep cavities (those close to the tooth's pulp).
-It is best suited for removing small cavities that form early on the surface of teeth.
+- Air abrasion is not recommended for deep cavities (those close to the tooth's pulp) or for cavities in between teeth.
+It is best suited for removing small cavities that form early on the outer or chewing surface of teeth.

 - If hard enamel needs to be removed to access the decay, this cannot be done with air abrasion and a traditional drill and bur must be used.
 Once access to the decay has been achieved, air abrasion can then be used.